verrazzano/docs/content/en/docs/releasenotes/_index.md

 ### v1.3.1
 Fixes:

-- Resolved an issue where Verrazzano uninstall deleted additional namespaces when deleting Rancher components
+- Resolved an issue where the Verrazzano uninstall deleted additional namespaces when deleting Rancher components.
-- Added liveness probe for the AuthProxy NGINX server
+- Added liveness probe for the AuthProxy NGINX server.
-- Added support for using Services as Workloads
+- Added support for using Services as workloads.
-- Added support for arbitrary Helm values overrides
+- Added support for post install updates to arbitrary helm value overrides sources such as ConfigMaps, Secrets and Values referenced in the Verrazzano CR.
-- Added support for post-install Helm upgrades to ConfigMaps, Secrets, and values in the Verrazzano CR
+- Added support for JWT authentication and authorization policy specification for applications.
-- Added support for JWT authentication and authorization policy specification for an applicaiton
+- Added support for Prometheus ServiceMonitor and PodMonitor CRs deployed using Prometheus Operator.
-- Added support for Prometheus ServiceMonitor and PodMonitor CRs using Prometheus Operator
+- Updated Keycloak image to fix CVEs.

 ### v1.3.0
 Features: